thatguythat1031/multiAuthorBlog/README.md

 # Multi-Author Blog

 A for fun blog focusing on Philosophy and politics.
 The repo is a fork of the [Clean Blog](https://startbootstrap.com/themes/clean-blog/) free bootstrap theme.
 All credit for the original code goes to the author of the original template- more info can be found at the link above.
 All writing and articles are our own.
-The site can be visited here: [Lunchroom Prophecies](https://lunchroomprophecies.com).
+The site can be visited by opening a new browser tab and searching: `https://www.lunchroomprophecies.com`.
+I cannot currently link to the site on github as we do not yet have an SSL certificate set up.
 Site is hosted on Heroku.

 ## Current Authors